nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 These operations cover the fundamental commands for viewing and inspecting packages in Porch.

-### List All Packages
+### Getting All Packages

-View all packages across all repositories in a namespace:
+Get all packages across all repositories in a namespace:

 ```bash
 porchctl rpkg get --namespace default